The New Standard on Accessibility: WCAG 2 …

 About the course

 David Berman will convince you why universal design is important for everybody; to broaden your audience, to comply with the law, to drive down costs, or simply to be socially responsible.
 He will also provide in-depth familiarity with W3C WCAG 2.0 success criteria, as well as ADA, Section 504/508 and AODA requirements.

-These guidelines will help your Word, Powerpoint, Excel, InDesign, or PDF documents and Web presence be more effective resources for your entire audience… including your most frequent visitor: Google.
+Knowing how to follow the guidelins will result in your webpages and documents be more effective resources for your entire audience… including your most frequent visitor: Google.
 You’ll also gain familiarity with the assistive technologies that help people with specific disabilities and difficulties.

-Finally, you’ll venture into where accessibility meets usability.
 Not only will you leave with ideas you can use right away, you may also gain a whole new attitude towards how technology can improve lives.
-By the end of the event you will not only be aware of why accessibility and standards affect everyone: you’ll be equipped with a thorough understanding of what you need to do, and how to do it best.
+By the end of the event you will not only be aware of why accessibility and standards affect everyone: you’ll be equipped with an understanding of what you need to do, and how to do it best.

 For whom will this course be useful?